 Forget baseball!
-The real American past time has always been camping.
+The real American past time has always been to grab a tent and go camping for the weekend.
 Whether you love hiking up rugged mountains, ambling through pine wood forests, or kayaking across magnificent lakes, America’s diverse landscape has something for every kind of camper.

 No matter where you live, you’re never too far from an amazing and unique camping or fishing from a canoe river - From Alaska to Florida, here are five of the best campsites in the US.

 Why you should go: Home to Denali, the highest mountain peak in the country (you may know it better by its former name, Mount McKinley), Denali National Park is for campers who love to take in the scenery.
 Bus tours are the only way to see certain parts of the park, and you’re guaranteed to see some amazing wildlife including moose, grizzly bears, wolves, caribou, and mountain sheep.